 That’s when Dan noticed her shoes.
 Tied tight on her tiny feet, with the laces done up in heavy double knots, were the neon colored shoes that Dan hated so much and Millie had loved, the shoes Melissa had included in every picture she drew.

 “I like your shoes,” Dan whispered, struggling to find his voice again.

 Melissa looked down at her feet and smiled the brightest smile Dan had ever seen.

 “They’re my magic shoes,” Melissa said and stuck out one of her little feet so Dan could see them better.
 The lemon yellow laces had been replaced with bright pink ones, and she had completely covered them in marker, glitter, and sticker jewels, but they were definitely Millie’s shoes.
-They were way too big, almost comical on her, and Dan had never been so happy to see a pair of shoes in his life.
+They were way too big, almost comical on her, but they were the most wonderful shoes Dan had ever seen.

 “They are magical,” Dan agreed with a deep sigh of relief.
 He wasn’t crazy after all.